juckerf/micro/README.md

 string(1) "a"
 ```

-You can also inherit single elements (recursively) within one environement and overwrite elements which were inherit in the first place:
+You can also inherit single elements (recursively) within one environment and overwrite elements which were inherit in the first place:
 ```xml
 <config version="1.0">
   <production>